maddiethedinosaur/funnydiehaha/fancy.md

 ## American Fraction of the International Communist Left
 ![International Bulletin Volume 3, Issue 8](ibaflc.png)

-* 1948: Capitalist democracy: a Contrast Between the Position of Lenin and that of Trotsky
+* 1948: Capitalist Democracy: a Contrast Between the Position of Lenin and that of Trotsky

 Read this AFICL work [here.](./Contents/capitalist-democracy.pdf)
 * 1949: What We Stand For